icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [git-prompt (woefe)](https://github.com/woefe/git-prompt.zsh) - A fast, customizable, pure-shell, asynchronous `git`-aware prompt for ZSH heavily inspired by Olivier Verdier's [zsh-git-prompt](https://github.com/olivierverdier/zsh-git-prompt) and very similar to the "Informative VCS" prompt of fish shell.
 - [git-prompt-kit](https://github.com/olets/git-prompt-kit) - A configurable set of components for creating feature rich, high performance Git-aware zsh prompts (aka themes) with minimal coding.
 - [git-simple](https://github.com/ZakharEl/git-simple-theme) - Simple theme that includes detailed `git` status decorations.
+- [git-venv-prompt](https://github.com/walkingshamrock/zsh-git-venv-prompt) - Enhances your Zsh prompt with information about the current Python virtual environment and the Git status (asynchronously).
+It uses zsh-async to provide async updates for Git status and displays the virtual environment in the second line of the prompt.
 - [gitbash](https://github.com/eddieantonio/gitbash-zsh-theme/) - Mimics the default prompt from [Git for Windows](https://gitforwindows.org/).
 Includes `git` status, user@host and current directory decorators.
 - [github](https://github.com/Debdut/github.zsh-theme/) - A GitHub-inspired theme.
 Shows decorators for (truncated) current directory, hostname and `git` status.
 Includes both light and dark modes and detects system settings for that on macOS and Linux.
 - [gitneko](https://github.com/gynamics/zsh-gitneko/) - Has a neko `(^>ω<^)` prompt with `git` status information.